Ultra-Spatiotemporal Light Confinement in Dielectric Nanocavity Metasurfaces: Abstract

 \section{Abstract}

-Light concentration with strong temporal and spatial confinement is crucial for tailoring light-matter interaction.
-Electromagnetic cavity modes in photonic and plasmonic resonators provide platforms for optical field localization.
-Here, we propose a concept of quasi-bound states in the continuum gap cavity and reveal that ultra spatiotemporal confinements in free-space can be realized in a dielectric nanocavity metasurface.
-By introducing an asymmetric air slot in a nanodisk resonator, an ultra-high quality factor $Q\sim 10^6$, accompanying an ultra-small effective mode volume, $V_m \sim 10^{-2}$ $(\lambda/n)^3$ are achieved resulting in a Purcell factor of $10^6(\lambda/n)^{-3}$ in the visible wavelength range.
-The toroidal dipole drives the electric and magnetic field concentration in the air gap with a generated vortex polarizing electric field.
-As an alternative to plasmonic and photonic crystal cavities, our study provides a more intriguing platform for engineering light-matter interaction to advance a plethora of fundamental studies and device applications, such as Purcell factor enhancement, room temperature strong coupling and nonlinear nanophotoncis.
+Spatiotemporal light confinement plays a crucial role in many branches of nanophotonics.
+Here we propose a concept of quasi-bound states in the continuum gap cavity and reveal that ultra spatiotemporal confinement in free-space can be realized .
+By introducing an asymmetric air slot in a nanodisk resonator, an ultra-high quality factor $Q \sim 10^6$, accompanying an ultra-small effective mode volume, $V_m \sim 10^{-2}$ $(\lambda/n)^3$, is achieved resulting in a Purcell factor of $10^6$ $(\lambda/n)^{-3}$ in the visible wavelength range.
+The toroidal dipole and slot-effect drive the electric and magnetic field concentration in the air gap with a generated vortex polarizing electric field.
+Our study provides a new doorway for engineering light-matter interaction, such as Purcell factor enhancement, room temperature strong coupling, nonlinear nanophotonics and also may inspire studies on vortex beam generation and topological photonics.